 By the end of 2008, I was on my way to catching up.
-Many of you who had been waiting so patiently were now seeing your commissions delivered.
+Many who had been waiting so patiently were now seeing their commissions delivered.
 With that in mind, I returned to the horse show scene in the fall of 2009.
 I managed to make it to Pin Oak and The Spring Gathering and the National Reining Breeder Cup.

 Then in the summer of 2010 it all came apart.
 My brother died, unexpectedly, while on safari in South Africa.
 It turned my life upside down.
 I was unaware that he had made me Executrix of his estate.
 My life became a series of lawyers, accoutants, bankers and real estate agents.